poorlybicycle/regex-tutorial/Develop/gist-template.md

 Anchors include both the ^ and $ characters.
 In our Regex, we use both of these anchors:
 /^#....$/

 In this case, the ^ anchor represents a string that begins whatever characters following it.
-For instance, ^Hey would indicate that the string could begin with "Hey" The $ anchor represents a string that ends with the
+For instance, ^Hey would find strings that begin with "Hey".
+In our case, ^# will find strings that begin with "#".
+The $ anchor represents a string that ends with the characters preceding it.
+For example, etc$ would find strings that conclude with "etc".
+In our case, the ^ and $ anchors work together to ensure that our results match the entire pattern from beginning (^ on) to end (before $).

 ### Quantifiers
+Quantifiers establish the limits of the string that our regex matches.
+Quantifiers match as many occurrences of specific patterns as possible.

+In our regex, we use the {} quantifier to set our limits for a match. {6} and {3} from our regex will limit our results to ones that match the pattern exactly 6 or 3 times, respectively.

+Our regex snippet: [a-f0-9]{6} and [a-f0-9]{3}
+In our case, [a-f0-9]{6} will match patterns with letters A-F, a-f, or digits from 0-9 with a length of 6.
+Similarly, [a-f0-9]{3} will match patterns with letters A-F, a-f, or digits from 0-9 with a length of 3.

+Our regex also uses the ? quantifier, which matches the pattern either 0 or one time.
+Having ? follow the # symbol in our regex means that we will search for patterns that either do or do not use the # symbol (i.e., the # symbol is optional).

 ### OR Operator
+Bracket expressions do not require the results to match all of the pattern's requirements.
+OR Operator: |
+Our regex snippet: [a-f0-9]{6}|[a-f0-9]{3}

+In this case, the | indicator divides our big expression [a-f0-9]{6}|[a-f0-9]{3} into two parts: [a-f0-9]{6} and [a-f0-9]{3}.
+This measn that our regex will find matches for either

 ### Character Classes